Safety

 Precipitated withdrawal during induction.
 Starting buprenorphine too soon after a recent opioid dose can cause sudden, intense withdrawal.
 Your physician will discuss timing with you, especially if you have been using fentanyl, methadone, or long-acting opioids.
 Do not start buprenorphine without your physician’s guidance on timing.

-Neonatal opioid withdrawal syndrome (NOWS).
-Babies born to people taking opioids during pregnancy may have withdrawal symptoms (NOWS).
-NOWS is treatable but requires monitoring and may require care in a hospital.
+Newborn opioid withdrawal (NOWS).
+Babies exposed to opioids in the womb may have withdrawal symptoms after birth.
+This is called neonatal opioid withdrawal syndrome, or NOWS.
+It is treatable but requires monitoring.
+Some babies need hospital care.
 Pregnancy care is specialized — see Suboxone and pregnancy.

-Hepatic effects.
-Cases of hepatitis (liver inflammation) have been reported.
+Liver effects (hepatic effects).
+Hepatitis (liver inflammation) has been reported.
 Tell your physician about any history of liver disease or hepatitis.
 Your physician may order blood tests.

 Allergic reactions.
 Stop the medication and call 911 or go to the emergency room if you have signs of a serious allergic reaction: rash, hives, swelling of the face or tongue, difficulty breathing, or low blood pressure.